-The original concept (known as “Sea Man”) would have had unique legs, arms and scaly loin cloth.
-The cross sell art cut down on the fishy details, and the toy version even more so.
-But take a look at the head on the original concept art.
-It doesn’t look quite like the card art.
-Look at the face and the top of his head.
-He’s somewhere in between the somewhat goofy card back and the simplified but more intense vintage toy face.
+If you take a close look at the head on the original concept art, it’s actually somewhere between the somewhat goofy cardback and the simplified but more intense vintage toy face.
 In fact, if you were to color that original concept design just like the vintage toy (as I did below), it would be much clearer that they were really the same basic character, just simplified, recolored and made a bit meaner looking.

-I’ve heard scuttlebutt around the internet is that Mer-Man was originally conceived of as a heroic warrior from an oceanic world that was destroyed.
+I’ve heard scuttlebutt around the internet that Mer-Man was originally conceived of as a heroic warrior from an oceanic world that was destroyed.
 However, I’ve never seen any real evidence that Mer-Man was once heroic.
 Even in the first mini comic, where Stratos‘ affiliations seem to be with Skeletor, Mer-Man was portrayed as an evil warrior.

 I should note that in Mattel’s 1982 dealer catalog, Mer-Man is not explicitly affiliated with either Skeletor or He-Man:

 According to designer Mark Taylor, Mer-Man wasn’t the most popular toy when the figures were undergoing child testing:

 Tony Guerrero the great sculptor and I chased the negative child test comments until we finally realized the marketeers were just messing with us and then we went with what we had.
 Mer-Man was the weakest but people who like him really like him (I based him on Bernie Wrightson’s Swamp Thing).

 Perhaps because he didn’t test as well as other early characters, Mer-Man nearly went into the bin of rejected concepts.
 As Mark Taylor explained: